B00086546/github-story-2019/README.md

 #####19/03/2019#####

 Changed the filetype of all chapters on the Master branch to be .md files to allow for styled github pages.

+Went into the repository settings and enabled github pages.